alxndr42/ansible-tor/README.md

 Installs Tor relays on Debian-based systems.

-This role uses the default Tor instance (configuration in _/etc/tor/torrc_) only for hidden services and optionally a SOCKS proxy.
+This role uses the default Tor instance (configuration in _/etc/tor/torrc_) for hidden services and optionally a SOCKS proxy.
 Bridge, middle and exit relays are created as additional instances using the _tor-instance-create_ script (configuration under _/etc/tor/instances_).